bendudson/hermes-3/docs/sphinx/components.rst

 Each is off by default and must be activated with a separate flag.
 Each can be assigned a separate recycle multiplier and recycle energy.

+Configuring thermal recycling
+^^^^^^^^^^^^^^^

+A simple and commonly used way to model recycling is to assume it is fully thermal, i.e. that every incident ion recombines into a neutral molecule and thermalises with the surface before becoming re-emitted.
+Hermes-3 does not yet have a hydrogenic molecule model, and so the molecules are assumed to instantly dissociate at the Franck-Condon dissociation temperature of 3.5eV.

-The chosen species must feature an outflow through the boundary - any cells with an inflow have their recycling source set to zero.
+In order to set this up, the chosen species must feature an outflow through the boundary - any cells with an inflow have their recycling source set to zero.
 If a sheath boundary condition is enabled, then this is automatically satisfied at the target through the Bohm condition.
 If it is not enabled, then the target boundary must be set to `free_o2`, `free_o3` or `decaylength` to allow an outflow.
-If SOL or PFR recycling is enabled, a `free_o2`, `free_o3` or `decaylength`on their respective boundaries is required at all times.

 The recycling component has a `species` option, that is a list of species to recycle.
 For each of the species in that list, `recycling` will look in